philipschielke/ruse/readme.md

 ###Use
 This repository is a NetBeans
 project.
-After you clone the repository, simply "open" the project in NetBeans by selecting "Open Project" and point NetBeans at the cloned direcoty.
+After you clone the repository, simply "open" the project in NetBeans by selecting "Open Project" and point NetBeans at the cloned directory.
 Then do a Clean and Build, and finally run the project.

-To build from the command line you must have ant installed.
+To build from the command line you must have ant installed (as well as the jdk.)
 To build from the command line enter the cloned directory and type:

      ant -f /Users/phil/ruse -Dnb.internal.action.name=rebuild clean jar